On Photography: Eliot Porter, 1901-1990 | Photofocus

-“Photography is a strong tool, a propaganda device, and a weapon for the defense of the environment…and therefore for the fostering of a healthy human race and even very likely for its survival.” – Eliot Porter
+“Photography is a strong tool, a propaganda device, and a weapon for the defense of the environment … and therefore for the fostering of a healthy human race and even very likely for its survival.” – Eliot Porter

 Eliot Porter went camping with his father, an architect, who would take photos of the Canadian Rockies.
 On these trips, Porter began taking pictures of birds.
 In the introduction to his 1972 book “Birds of North America” he wrote, “I soon discovered that the most satisfactory outlet for expressing my excitement over birds was the camera”

-Eliot Porter was trained in medicine earning his Bachelor’s of Science in chemical engineering from Harvard in 1924 and his MD from Harvard Medical School in 1929.
+Eliot Porter was trained in medicine earning his Bachelor of Science in chemical engineering from Harvard in 1924 and his MD from Harvard Medical School in 1929.
 He did research and taught at Harvard until 1938.
 What happened during this time is the seed that grew into a forest of environmental photographs.

 While teaching at Harvard he continued to photograph birds.